Tivoli Circle: Etymology and history

-On June 24, 2015, New Orleans Mayor Mitch Landrieu acknowledged the impact of the June 2015 Charleston church shooting but credited a 2014 conversation with New Orleans jazz ambassador Wynton Marsalis for his decision to call for the removal of the Lee statue and renaming of Lee Circle and other city memorials of Confederate slaveholders.

-As part of a sixty-day period for public input, two city commissions called for the removal of four monuments associated with the Confederacy: the Lee statue, statues of Jefferson Davis and P.G.T.
+On June 24, 2015, New Orleans Mayor Mitch Landrieu acknowledged the impact of the June 2015 Charleston church shooting but credited a 2014 conversation with New Orleans jazz ambassador Wynton Marsalis for his decision to call for the removal of the Lee statue and renaming of Lee Circle and other city memorials of Confederate figures.As part of a sixty-day period for public input, two city commissions called for the removal of four monuments associated with the Confederacy: the statue of Robert E. Lee, the statue of Jefferson Davis and a statue of P.G.T.
 Beauregard, and an obelisk commemorating the "Battle of Liberty Place".
 Governor Bobby Jindal opposed the removals.

 On December 17, 2015, the New Orleans City Council voted to remove the four monuments from public display.
 Four organizations immediately filed a lawsuit in federal court the day of the decision and the City administration agreed that no removals would take place before a court hearing.

-Removal of the Lee statue

 On May 18, 2017, the City of New Orleans announced that the Lee statue would be removed at 9 a.m. the following day.
 This was the last of the four Confederate memorials to be removed by the city.
 The city also announced that the statue would be replaced with a water feature.
 The removal of the Lee statue was completed on the evening of May 19 at 6 p.m.
 C.D.T., a departure from the other removals which occurred during early morning hours under the cover of darkness.
 On February 23, 2019, a rider was banned for life from a Mardi Gras parade for throwing beads bearing the likeness of the Lee statue, which she had created and sold online as a business venture for profit.
 The beads were against a city ordinance that restricts advertising and political messaging, and were known to be non-compliant within Orleans Parish.

+On April 21, 2022, The grassy park inside the location from now on is called "Harmony Circle".
+But the circle itself retained the name "Tivoli Circle", the original name for the site before the Lee statue went up in the 1880s.
+Council member Lesli Harris sponsored the ordinance.